WillSewell/mysite2014/posts/2016-01-23-unit-test-io-in-haskell.md

 ---
 title: Unit testing IO in Haskell (revisited)
+description: >-
+  An approach to unit testing IO in Haskell.
 ---

 A couple of months back I posted an [article](https://blog.pusher.com/unit-testing-io-in-haskell/) on the Pusher blog about a technique